 We believe that our existing capital, other sources of liquidity will be sufficient to meet our capital requirements.
-To date we have funded our operations primary through offerings of our securities, research and development grants from the Israel Innovation Authority and other sources, a loan under our credit facility which has been repaid, and a Payment Protection Program loan through the Unites States Small Business Administration which has been forgiven.
-We expect to generate revenues primarily through sales and lease income generated by the commercial distribution of Deep TMS systems for approved indications.
+To date we have funded our operations primary through offerings of our securities, research and development grants from the Israel Innovation Authority and other sources, a loan under our credit facility which has been repaid, and a Paycheck Protection Program loan through the Unites States Small Business Administration which has been forgiven.
+We expect to generate revenues primarily through sales, lease and other potential income generated by the commercial distribution of Deep TMS systems for approved indications.